Kitchen Tile Ideas

 Tile is a durable surface available in thousands of colors and patterns -- so many that the options can be overwhelming.
 Whether you are looking for classic white ceramic tiles or reflective glass mosaic tiles for a backsplash, or stone tiles for the floor, use these tips to help you pick the perfect tile.

-Tiles range in size from tiny 1x1-inch mosaics to massive 36x36-inch pieces.
+Types of Tile Tiles range in size from tiny 1x1-inch mosaics to massive 36x36-inch pieces.
 Squares and rectangles are the most common shapes, but tiles can be circular, too.

 Square Tile: Square tiles are most commonly 4x4 inches.
 Create a unified look with a single color, or add interest with a pattern of mixed color tiles.